j-machacek/DEEM/docs/index.md

 ## License and authorship

-DEEM is developed by **Jan Machaček** (with Simon Siegel and Hauke Zachert), Institute of Geotechnics, Technical University of Darmstadt.
+DEEM is developed by Jan Machaček, Institute of Geotechnics, Technical University of Darmstadt.